2211-Creative-Juices/Creative_Juices/README.md

-Welcome to Creative Juices, an fullstack e-commerce platform for a small paint 'n sip.
+Welcome to Creative Juices, a fullstack e-commerce platform for a small paint 'n sip.
 Our site is vibrant and dynamic with adaptable functionality ready to grow with Shelley’s flourishing business.

 For our tech stack:
 React